Sabathia gets 250th win as Yankees rout Rays

 During the 37-minute first inning, Sanchez made it 3-0 by lining a 3-1 breaking ball into the right field seats for his 21st homer.

-The Yankees made it 4-0 when Gio Urshela was hit in the foot by a pitch from reliever Colin Poche and extended their lead to 6-0 on DJ LeMahieu's RBI single.
+The Yankees made it 4-0 when Gio Urshela was hit in the foot by a pitch from reliever Colin Poche with the bases loaded and extended their lead to 6-0 on DJ LeMahieu's RBI single.

 The Yankees did not get another hit until the seventh inning, which was their second six-run inning.
 Sanchez had an RBI double, Edwin Encarnacion hit an RBI single and Torres slugged his 16th homer.